 In his free time he is an avid skier (season dependent), hiking up large mountains and reading.

 His first paper was published in Soft Matter in 2017 and reports on an elegant method to roughen up polymer microspheres.
 The diffusional behaviour of dispersed roughened microparticles are compared with their spherical analogues.

-Tom joined BonLab in October 2017 as an MChem undergraduate student.
-He is working on dynamic polymers.
+Nathan joined BonLab in October 2018 as an MChem undergraduate student.

-Tom joined Bonlab in October 2017 as an MChem undergraduate student.
-He is working on auto-fluorescent polymers.
+Katherine joined Bonlab in October 2018 as an MChem undergraduate student.

-Ash joined BonLab in October 2017 as an MChem undergraduate student.
-He is working on anisotropic colloids.
+Charles joined BonLab in October 2018 as an MChem undergraduate student.

 Holly Roebuck (McKenzie)